The Lush Elegance Of Evergreens

 A Pine For Every Pine Tree Lover

 Leyland Cyprus, spruce, and white pine all give the front or backyard an unmistakable country appeal.
-White and spruce pine multiply and are some of the tallest of the pine genus.
+White and spruce pine multiply and are some of the tallest pine genera.
 Leyland Cyprus trees have unmistakable fronds that appear in delicate wisps from each extended branch.
 Spruce pines are noted for their pronounced pyramidal shape and branches that extend ever upward in their quest for sunlight and moisture.
 White pines are also the most fire-resistant among pines.
 They have lovely, feathery long needles and beautiful elongated pine cones.
 These pine cones are prized for their scent and decorative appeal in wreaths, centerpieces, and ornaments.

 Creating A Wall Or Fence From Pines